 The Foundations of Languages and Machines Lab at MIT is led by Rachit Nigam.
-We build new programming languages, compilers, and tools to design fast hardware accurately and efficiently.
-We have a strong emphasis on building real tools, getting them used by industrial collaborators, and engaging with the process of building correct and high-performance hardware ourselves.
+We are building new programming languages, compilers, and tools to design and use specialized hardware.
+We have a strong emphasis on building artifacts and getting them used by industrial collaborators.

 Rethinking Hardware Description Languages